Mark Clarke grew up on farmland outside of Asheville, N.C., that has been in his family for 100 years.

 The impetus to build the garden came from UNC employees’ growing awareness of the struggle of low-wage workers to feed their families, says Claire Lorch, CCCG director.

-Early next year, after a study abroad semester in Mendoza, Argentina, Clarke plans to volunteer with the T. Borda Community Garden in Buenos Aires, which is located on the grounds of a psychiatric hospital.
+After a study abroad semester in Mendoza, Argentina, Clarke volunteered with the T. Borda Community Garden in Buenos Aires, which is located on the grounds of a psychiatric hospital.

 “I hope to see the way a more established garden works to incorporate people from different walks of life into a coherent community with a similar goal.”